 You can clearly see that kratom is an awesome plant with a wide variety of benefits.
 And it has saved countless lives by providing a much-safer alternative to illegal opioids and prescription painkillers.
 Personally, I absolutely love kratom and so do the thousands of other Americans it's helped.
 But you know who doesn't love kratom?
 The pharmaceutical industry.

-Drug companies hate kratom because it is taking money out of their greedy little pockets.
+Drug companies hate kratom because it is taking money out of their greedy pockets.
 Kratom is unquestionably safer than prescription opioids and thousands of people have used it to get off these potentially deadly painkillers.
 That's money that the drugs companies aren't getting and they're not happy about it.

-So, the drug companies did what they do best: lobbied the government (indirectly giving them a ridiculous amount of money), asking them to make kratom illegal.18 On August 31, 2016, the Drug Enforcement Administration (DEA) announced that it was going to ban kratom, making it a schedule I substance (same as cannabis, heroin, cocaine, and methamphetamine).19
+So, the drug companies did what they do best: lobbied the government (indirectly giving them a ridiculous amount of money), asking them to make kratom illegal.18 On August 31, 2016, the Drug Enforcement Administration (DEA) announced that it was going to ban kratom, making it a schedule I substance (same as heroin, cocaine, and crack).19

 We may have been fooled in the past.
 But to most Americans, it's no secret that the War on Drugs has been an absolute failure and the DEA is largely controlled by the pharmaceutical industry.20 They've become a joke – a remnant of a failed war that's destroyed countless lives.
 The DEA is the same agency that insists cannabis has no medical value whatsoever.21 It's hard to take them seriously and it's obvious that they're nothing more than a puppet for big pharma, the prison industry, and other interests.
 And I'm no conspiracy theorist: it's all been documented for years.